PVOBrien/CodeSignals-Arcade/README.md

     <tr>
         <td><a href="https://github.com/PVOBrien/CodeSignals-Arcade/blob/main/src/main/java/TheCore/LoopTunnel/IncreaseNumRoundness.java">30</a></td>
         <td><a href="https://app.codesignal.com/arcade/code-arcade/loop-tunnel/KLbRMcWhaZi3dvYH5">Increase Number Roundness</a></td>
         <td>This challenge got a bad rap somehow; your tasked with seeing if there's a zero followed by a non-zero integer (in the larger integer).
-So find a zero, then if there's a non-zero int after it, return true.</td>
+So find a zero, then if there's a non-zero int after it, return true.
+Commented out was the regex solution.
+Protip: seems like if you add a + "" to an int it turns it into a String? will need to test.</td>
     </tr>
 </table>